andrerod/andrerod.github.com/_posts/2013-04-17-my-sublime-text-2-environment.md

 Others
 ------

 The list of sublime plugins is already big and it keeps on growing as the community builds more of them.
-Do you others that you think that are usefull as well when doing Javascript / node.js development ?
+Do you know others that you think that are usefull when doing Javascript / node.js development ?
 Drop me a comment and I'll gladly add it to the list. :)